pepegar/pepegar.com/content/courses/advanced-python/03-dataclasses.md

 [^1]: In reference semantics:

     - Variables hold references (memory addresses) to objects, not the objects themselves.
     - When you assign an object to a variable, you're creating a new reference to that object, not copying the object.
     - When you pass an object to a function or method, you're passing a reference to the object, not a copy of it.
     - Comparing two variables with == checks if they refer to the same object in memory, not if the objects have the same content.
     - Modifying an object through one reference affects all other references to that object.

-    This is in contrast to value semantics, where variables hold the actual data values, and assignments or comparisons involve the data itself, not references to it.
-Dataclasses in Python provide a way to implement value-like semantics for complex objects, making them behave more intuitively for data storage and comparison purposes.
+[^2]: value semantics is more intuitive, when comparing two objects of a
+    dataclass, it would compare them structurally.